 Since you’re already here, you can have a look if the Chapelle de la Miséricorde is open for visitors and check out the adjacent squares of Place Pierre Gautier and Charles Felix.
-If it’s Saturday, head over to the Palais de Justice, where there’s a rotating antique books, arts and crafts and postcard market.
+If it’s Saturday, head over to the Palais de Justice, where there’s a rotating antique book, arts and crafts, and postcard market.

 Now it’s really all about just meandering around Vieux Nice and admiring its narrow medieval alleys, hidden squares, and specialty shops.
 I’ll mention a few worthwhile stops, but the general direction is east, towards the hill known as Parc de la Colline du Château – our next destination – before returning to the old city for lunch.

-The maze of alleys all seem to spill into Place Rossetti, a rare open space in an otherwise claustrophobic part of town.
+The maze of alleys seems to spill into Place Rossetti, a rare open space in an otherwise claustrophobic part of town.
 The square is dominated by the Italian Baroque Cathédrale Sainte-Réparate.
-The present church was completed in 1699, but was actually built on the site of a former 13th-century predecessor.
+The present church was completed in 1699 but was actually built on the site of a former 13th-century predecessor.